 Despite their name, it goes without saying that fruit snacks are, indeed, candy.
 They all include some sugar: 10 grams per serving, on average.
 Some organic fruit leathers primarily consist of organic fruits and veggies.
 These still have sugars, of course; the difference is that it is naturally found in the fruit.

 Quite a few fruit snacks are fortified with vitamins, particularly vitamin A and vitamin C, both of which are commonly found naturally in fruits and vegetables.
 Vitamin A supports various biological processes, such as regenerating skin cells and supporting vision.
 Vitamin C (also known as ascorbic acid) is an antioxidant that improves iron absorption.
 It’s present in many of the body’s fibrous tissues, such as in the gut and cartilage.
-Fruit snacks may contain anywhere from 15% to 40% of the daily recommended value of each vitamin.
+Fruit snacks may contain anywhere from 15% to 40% of the daily recommended amount of each vitamin.

 A number of gummy candies are made from gelatin, which is derived from the collagen of animal parts.
 Pigs and cows are common sources of gelatin.
 However, more and more brands are opting to use vegan substitutes, such as agar, derived from red seaweed.
 It is a good source of calcium, iron, and fiber.
 Its texture is very similar to that of gelatin; as a result, you’ll find it in vegan fruit snacks.
 These fruit snacks would also be suitable for those who abstain from cow or pig products because of religious obligations.

 Fruit leathers, also known as fruit strips, are made from fruit juice or concentrate.
-Like the name indicates, fruit leathers have a chewy texture.
+As the name indicates, fruit leathers have a chewy texture.
 Like gummy fruit snacks, fruit leathers are individually wrapped: there’s one strip per serving as opposed to several candies in a pouch.
 Many consider fruit leathers to be more healthful than fruit snacks since they contain more real fruit and tend to be less sweet.

 On the whole, fruit snacks are a cheap and satisfying treat.
 You can expect to pay anywhere from $1.50 to $15 for a box of fruit snacks.
 Variations in price depend on whether or not the fruit snacks are organic, how much natural fruit is in the ingredients, and the quantity of product.

-Inexpensive: Under $5, you may be hard-pressed to find organic fruit snacks.
+Under $5, you may be hard-pressed to find organic fruit snacks.
 There are still a number of different flavors to choose from, though they likely include little fruit product and aren’t packaged with an organic label.
 Some fruit snacks in this range might even have higher sugar content.
 Boxes typically include 6 to 10 individually wrapped pouches.

-Mid-range: If you’re set on the healthiest fruit snacks possible, your options are plentiful in the $5 to $10 range.
+If you’re set on the healthiest fruit snacks possible, your options are plentiful in the $5 to $10 range.
 Several of these fruit snacks are organic and/or vegan and include fortified vitamins.
 Quantities in this price range are bigger, too.
 Even for some organic brands, there are boxes that contain 20 pouches or so.

-Expensive: The only reason to spend more than $10 on fruit snacks is if you’re purchasing in bulk.
+The only reason to spend more than $10 on fruit snacks is if you’re purchasing in bulk.
 Boxes with 24, 36, or 48 individually wrapped snacks can set you back as much as $15.
 But if you have lots of kids in your household, it’s likely more cost-effective to buy lots of fruit snacks at once.